11 Fascinating Celtic Symbols and Their Meanings

 • Worn on the right hand with the heart pointing to the fingertips denotes the wearer is single and maybe looking for love.

-• Worn on the right hand with the heart pointing to the wrist denotes the wearer is in a relationship.
+• Worn on the right hand with the heart pointing to the wrist denotes the wearer is in a relationship, that someone has “captured their heart”.

 • Worn on the left hand with the heart pointing to the fingertips denotes the wearer is engaged.